Skip to main content

 Whenever any activity, event or meeting is run within Scouts, it's a requirement that an InTouch system is put in place (POR 9.1).
 This is to make sure:

-• everyone involved is aware of how communication will take place between the Leaders, volunteers, young people, parents and carers, and those not at the event
+• everyone involved is aware of how communication will take place between the volunteers, young people, parents and carers, and those not at the event

 • there are details of who's present should anything go wrong and there's a system in place in the event of an emergency.

-The procedures put in place to ensure this are likely to vary at different types of events due to the differing circumstances and needs.
+The procedures put in place to make sure this are likely to vary at different types of events due to the differing circumstances and needs.
 To facilitate this, InTouch is a process that you must follow to make sure that everyone is clear as to what will be put in place for every Scouts event.

 When to use an InTouch system